 Tell your doctor about all the medicine you take.
 Some can lead to side effects during surgery.
 For example, blood thinners and aspirin can put you at risk for too much bleeding.

 Many supplements, such as ginkgo biloba, ginseng, garlic, echinacea, fish oils, or vitamins, may be risky to take before surgery.
 For instance, some may raise the chance of heart problems or bleeding.
 Others may affect how long anesthesia lasts or mix badly with other medicines, causing unexpected side effects.
-Your doctor may tell you to stop taking them 1 or 2 weeks before surgery.
+Your doctor may tell you to stop taking them 1 or 2 weeks before your operation.

 Ask your doctor if there's a chance you'll need a blood transfusion during surgery.
 If so, and your operation is at least 4 weeks away, you may be able to donate blood and have some of it stored in case you need it.

-Are you unsure if surgery is right for you?
+Not sure surgery is right for you?
 Don't be afraid to get another doctor's view.
 Look for someone who specializes in treating your condition.

 You may need a little help getting around after surgery, so ask your family and friends for support.
 As you recover, let yourself be pampered and cared for.
 And for the first evening, be sure there’s a responsible adult who can stay overnight with you at home.